Badge - National College for DUI Defense

 DUI Lawyer Georgia: DUI Laws Explained by Law Book Authors

-Atlanta DUI lawyer Cory Yager answers 21 common legal questions asked by our clients over the past 40 years.
 Why Should I Listen to These DUI Lawyers Over Other DUI Attorneys Near Me?

-GA DUI Attorney William C. Head has been practicing GA DUI law in the Peach State since 1976.
-He is the author or co-author of more than a dozen books on DUI laws in various states.
-Both Mr. Larry Kohn and Mr. Cory Yager are co-authors of DUI legal books, too.
+GA DUI Attorney William C. Head has been practicing GA DUI law for over 49 years in the Peach State.
+He began in June of 1976.
+He is the author or co-author of more than a dozen books on DUI laws in various states, including a couple on Georgia DUI laws.
+The veteran Georgia DUI attorney is known nationwide as the top expert on DUI charges in Georgia.

 11 Commonly Asked Questions About Pending DUI Cases in Georgia